Even if you are not quite ready to get divorced, you need to be informed and

 Make Sure You Have Medical Coverage.

-Medical insurance coverage normally ends at divorce.
+Medical insurance coverage usually ends at divorce.
 If you are on your

 spouse's insurance plan, you should be able to continue coverage for